HPSCTerrSys/TSMP_WorkflowGettingStarted/README.md

   (not needed immediately), e.g., durting standaline run (FR_SNOW), or at 3km (QG with different microphysics scheme)
-- Runtime optimisation in fully coupled mode (ParFlow seems to slow down), towards 1 SYPD
+- Runtime optimisation in fully coupled mode (ParFlow seems to slow down), towards 1 SYPD -- if possible at all, without MSA
 - SW-corner excess rainfall
-- Get SSP trabnsient CO2 forcing in to COSMO v5.01 (`src_radiation.f90`)
+- Get SSP transient CO2 forcing in to COSMO v5.01 (`src_radiation.f90`)
 - No seaice setting in COSMO (COPAT2 with C2C316=False as well)
 - Aerosol treatment is not in line with EURO-CORDEX CMIP6 EUR-11 protocol